MicrosoftDocs/cpp-docs.tr-tr/docs/windows/delegate-cpp-component-extensions.md

 ### <a name="examples"></a>Örnekler
  **Örnek**

- Aşağıdaki örnek, bildirme, başlatmak ve temsilciler çağırma gösterilmektedir.
+ Aşağıdaki örnek, temsilciler çağırma bildirmek ve başlatmak gösterilmektedir.

 ```cpp
 // mcppv2_delegate.cpp